 Does your steam iron leave ugly brown stains on your clothes?
 Does the scorched bottom of the iron plate stick to fabric when you’re ironing?
-Try cleaning with vinegar!
+Vinegar can help with that

-The last thing you want to see is a dirty toy in your little one's mouth.
 Wiping down toys with chemical cleaners means your baby might be sucking off chemical residue.
-That's a good reason to try cleaning with vinegar!
+Swap it out for vinegar.

 Clean and disinfect baby toys by adding a good-sized amount of white distilled vinegar to warm, soapy water.
 Clean toys thoroughly, using an old toothbrush for those hard-to-reach places.
 Rinse with clear water and dry.
 Vinyl baby books and larger toys can be wiped clean with distilled vinegar on a damp cloth.
 Toys are always in the mouths of babies and toddlers, so clean them frequently.

 Use vinegar to easily restore sparkle to gold.

 Pour vinegar into a small jar, drop in your gold jewelry and twist the lid tightly shut.
 Let the items soak for 15 to 20 minutes.
 Shake the jar gently for a few seconds.
 Remove each piece of jewelry and scrub carefully with a soft toothbrush.
 Rinse under hot water.
 Repeat if there’s sludge under the stone.
 Dry with a clean, soft cloth.
 The final results should be sparkling!